 Provides a practical guide to teaching writing courses in community college and university settings.
-Topics can include teaching online, working with special populations such as developmental writers or non-native speakers.
-Topics vary; may be repeated for credit with permission of instructor.
+Topics may include teaching online and working with special populations such as developmental writers or non-native speakers.
+Topics vary may be repeated for credit with permission of instructor.

-WRIT 5132 Seminar in Rhetorical Theories I Credit: 3 | Lecture: 3 | Lab: 0
+WRIT 5132 - Seminar in Rhetorical Theories I

-Provides an overview of some of the primary scholarship that has affected the study of global rhetoric from antiquity through the late 18th century
+Provides an overview of some of the primary scholarship that has affected the study of global rhetoric from antiquity through the late 18th century.

-WRIT 5133 Seminar in Rhetorical Theories II Credit: 3 | Lecture: 3 | Lab: 0
+WRIT 5133 - Seminar in Rhetorical Theories II

-Provides an overview of critical texts that explain global theories and methodologies pertaining to the field of contemporary rhetorical studies from the late 18th to the 21st centuries, includes studies of race, gender, disability, new media, and embodiment.
+Provides an overview of critical texts that explain global theories and methodologies pertaining to the field of contemporary rhetorical studies from the late 18th to the 21st centuries, including studies of race, gender, disability, new media and embodiment.